eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 On that object we can call the method `findService` which expects the three service [string identifiers](https://github.com/eclipse-iceoryx/iceoryx/blob/v2.0.0/doc/website/getting-started/overview.md#creating-service-descriptions-for-topics) and a callable which will be applied to all matching services.
+In addition we have to specify whether we want to search for publishers (`MessagingPattern::PUB_SUB`) used in publish-subscribe communication or servers (`MessagingPattern::REQ_RES`) used in request-response communication.

-In this example we pass a function that prints the found services on the console:
+In this example
+we pass a function that prints the found services on the console:

 <!--[geoffrey][iceoryx_examples/icediscovery/iox_find_service.cpp][print function to be applied to search results]-->